Looking after your bones

-1. How can you look after your bones?
+1. How can I look after my bones?

 2. Diet, calcium and vitamin D

-A varied and balanced diet will give you the nutrients that are important for strong, healthy bones.
+A varied and balanced diet can give you the nutrients that are important for strong, healthy bones.

 Calcium